Belletto: Morphology of -ettus

 Such practices remained common in regions under the jurisdiction of the Holy Roman Empire—particularly in episcopal sees, chancery offices, and mercantile centers across the Alpine and Adriatic corridor—throughout the medieval period and into the early modern era.
-During this time, Germanic surnames continued to be Latinized in official documents and registries in accordance with prevailing administrative conventions (Wilson 1998: 113-116).
+During this time, Germanic surnames continued to be Latinized in official documents and registries in accordance with prevailing administrative conventions.

-Latinization of Germanic Compounds
+Latinization of Germanic compounds

 Latinizing Germanic surnames required more than orthographic substitution; it often entailed morphosyntactic decomposition and semantic recoding within the constraints of the Latin morphological system.
 Because Latin disfavored synthetic compounding—commonly found in Germanic naming patterns—in favor of analytic periphrasis, scribes typically rendered compounds via semantic calquing or morphological analogization.
 For example: